jgreathouse9/mlsynth/TSSCVignette.md

 \end{align}
 ```
 Where $\mathbb{I}$ is the unit interval.
 Much as above, the unit weights must also add up to 1.
 However in SCM, the weights may vary.
 This makes sense: SCM simply asks us to assume that some units matter more than others.
 In this case though, we ask the weights to lie on the convex hull.
+## Interlude: Convex Hulls and Intercepts

+> **Note**
+>
+> The idea of summation constraints and convex hulls has **direct implications** for the Two-Step Method.
+I deviate here to give it a more extended discussion.
+>
+Before I continue, I will be as precise as possible about what we mean when the convex hull condition is mentioned.
+Oftentimes it is invoked in econometrics, but it rarely explained in the simplest possible terms.